 Exercise At Home Without Weights

-There can be many reasons for wanting to exercise at home without weights.
+There may be many reasons for wanting to exercise at home without weights.
 Perhaps you're just starting out and don't want to drop hundreds of dollars on a gym membership just yet.
 You may live in a remote area, or perhaps travel is a big factor for you.
 Either way, it's always nice to have a few ideas for how to stay in shape without expensive or cumbersome equipment.

 How to Exercise At Home Without Weights